alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Caching specific data
 You may use and query specific which is not daily (or monthly) updated.
 For instance, the department, country tables.
-In this case, you may want to cache them in the memory of your application (i.e., [Second-Level cache](https://jakarta.ee/learn/docs/jakartaee-tutorial/current/persist/persistence-cache/persistence-cache.html).
+In this case, you may want to cache them in memory (i.e., [Second-Level cache](https://jakarta.ee/learn/docs/jakartaee-tutorial/current/persist/persistence-cache/persistence-cache.html).

 With [JPA you can quickly cache specific entities](https://jakarta.ee/learn/docs/jakartaee-tutorial/current/persist/persistence-cache/persistence-cache.html) using the [``@Cacheable`` annotation](https://jakartaee.github.io/persistence/latest/api/jakarta.persistence/jakarta/persistence/Cacheable.html).

-For instance, in a Spring Boot application:
-You must configure your cache first:
+For instance, in a Spring Boot application, you must configure your cache first:

 ```java
 @SpringBootApplication